 8. Manhattan Review

 Sometimes, with classes, you can get lucky with a really small section if not a lot of people sign up.
-Typically, if less than three students sign up for a course, the course provider cancels the course.
+Typically, if less than three students sign up for a course, however, the course provider cancels the course.
 Some providers will let you know how many people have signed up for a course if you call them and tell them the section you’re looking at.

 At the end of this article, there is a table for quick comparison of these options.
 We ordered the test providers by overall price, from lowest to highest.
 Here’s the breakdown of each provider and its upcoming classes.